PeishuoYu/NumberReader/README.txt

 #		..txt		same as 0.txt
 #		test.png	the image of number that is used to make prediction
 #		test.txt	the 0s and 1s that represent the test.png
-#		sample.txt	a single file that have all the data of the training set
+#		sample.txt	a single file that has all the data of the training set
 #		model.txt	the file that is used to record a pre-established model
 #	node.py			the Python file that can train the model and make prediction
 #